ccfdpa/pa-citizen-redistricting-plans-2020/pa-congressional/README.md

 # Congressional Plans

-* Number of plans total: 35
+* Total Plans: 36
     * Citizen Submissions to House Republican Caucus Public Comment Portal: 19
-* Citizen Submissions to LRC: 2
+    * Citizen Submissions to LRC: 3
     * Submissions to Court Case 464 MD 465 MD: 14 (1 file omitted due to corrections)

 All of the plans submitted to the LRC and the House Republican Caucus public comment portal were in shapefile form.
 A best estimate block assignment file was created using a point-in-polygon operation.